 - Can handles temperatures from -100° F to 500° F

 Thermal Breaks — Teflon is a great insulator when it comes to the prevention of thermal bridging (which is essentially the energy path from a heated environment to a colder environment).
 The use of Teflon in thermal breaks is increasing as designers and engineers adapt to LEEDS standards and more environmentally-friendly practices.

 Gaskets — Carbon steel to carbon steel connections don’t typically require gaskets.
 However, when connecting dissimilar metals, a gasket is used to eliminate galvanic corrosion.

 Electrical Insulation — PTFE is an excellent electrical insulator that can insulate 500 volts per thousandth of an inch!

 Bearing Pads — Working with bearing pads?
-White Teflon can be used as a bearing pad for light loads, while Teflon Bearing made with Fluorogold can be used for heavier loads.
+White Teflon can be used as a bearing pad for light loads, while Teflon Bearings made with Fluorogold can be used for heavier loads.

 Building Construction Supplies In Tampa

 If you working in the building construction industry, look no further than Tampa Steel & Supply.
 Whether your job is big or small, you’ll find everything you need here.
 We are always happy to serve you, so if you have any questions or would like a catalog, visit Tampa Steel & Supply today.